Export Control and Economic Sanctions Compliance Policy

 Empowered Official (EO): A U.S. citizen who is legally empowered (in writing) by an institution to sign export license applications or other requests for approval on behalf of the institution.
 The EO has the independent authority to inquire into any aspect of a proposed export, verify the legality of the transaction and the accuracy of the information to be submitted, and refuse to sign a license application or other request for approval without prejudice or other adverse recourse.

-Export: An actual shipment or transmission of items, services or technology/technical data subject to export control regulations out of the United States or the release of technology or software source code (EAR) or technical data (ITAR) to a foreign person in the United States.
+Export: An actual shipment or transmission of items, services or technology/technical data out of the United States or the release of technology or software source code (EAR) or technical data (ITAR) to a foreign person in the United States.
 Technology, software or technical data can be “released” for export through visual inspection, oral exchanges, transfer or shipment, or provision of a service.

 Export Control Officer (ECO): A person who is identified formally at an institution for the purposes of institutional compliance with export control and economic sanctions regulations.
 It is not the role of the ECO to determine what research or activities that academic and institution research personnel may engage in.
-Such a determination will fall to the individual’s college, department or unit, and the Office of the Vice President for Research and Innovation.
+Such a determination will fall to the individual’s college, department or unit and Research & Innovation.

 Foreign Person: A natural person who is not a U.S. citizen, lawful permanent resident (“Green Card” holder) or protected individual (formally granted asylum).
 It also means any foreign corporation, business association, partnership, trust, society or any other entity or group that is not incorporated or organized to do business in the United States, as well as international organizations, foreign governments and any agency or subdivision of foreign governments (e.g., diplomatic missions).
 An equivalent term is “foreign national.”

-Technology (EAR): Any specific information and know-how (whether in tangible or intangible form) that is required for the development, production or use of an item controlled by the EAR.
+Technology (EAR): Information (whether in tangible or intangible form) necessary for the development, production, use, operation, installation, maintenance, repair, overhaul or refurbishing of an item controlled by the EAR.